Review by Davina

 Silver Crow has been reading tarot for over 30 years.
 Taught by her trial grandmother she has continued the tradition of intuitive reading as a professional tarot reader.

-See the card images of Deirdre of the Sorrows or find out the details.
+See card images from the Deirdre of the Sorrows